NFL updates protocols in response to COVID-19 cases

 Collins has served as a starter for most of this season after Chris Carson was lost to a season-ending neck injury in Week 4.
 But Collins has played through several ailments.

+— Cleveland might be down to third-string quarterback Nick Mullens after Case Keenum joined Baker Mayfield in the protocols, according to a person with knowledge of the situation who spoke anonymously because the move was not announced.

-—Cleveland tight end David Njoku was activated from the COVID-19 list, adding a playmaker heading into Saturday’s game against Las Vegas.
-On Wednesday, the virus shelved coach Kevin Stefanski and quarterback Baker Mayfield, whose status for this week remains in question.
-The Browns had 17 players, including 10 starters, on the COVID-19 list and are placing safety Ronnie Harrison there.
+Tight end David Njoku was activated from the COVID-19 list, adding a playmaker heading into Saturday’s game against Las Vegas.
+On Wednesday, the virus shelved coach Kevin Stefanski and Mayfield, whose status for this week remains in question.
+The Browns previously had 17 players, including 10 starters, on the COVID-19 list and are placing safety Ronnie Harrison there.
 Starting safety James Johnson III and nickel back Troy Hill both tested positive on Wednesday and rookie cornerback Greg Newsome II has been ruled out with a concussion.

 Payton had participated in a conference call with reporters on Wednesday morning without mentioning he’d be missing practice later that day.
 The Saints said Payton worked from home and participated in meetings via videoconference on Wednesday before returning to team headquarters on Thursday.